Scrashdown/PRU-Audio-Processing/Report/Report.md

 The PRUSS is a module of the ARM CPU used on the BeagleBone Black.
 It stands for PRU SubSystem, where PRU stands for Programmable Real-time Unit.
 The PRUSS contains 2 PRUs which are essentially very small and simple 32-bit microprocessors running at 200 MHz and using a custom instruction set.
 Each PRU has a constant 200 MHz clock rate, 8 kB of instruction memory, 8 kB of data memory, along with 12 kB of data memory shared between the 2 PRUs.
 They can be programmed either in assembly using the `pasm` assembler or in C using the `clpru` and `lnkpru` tools.

+Each PRU has 32, 32-bit registers, where R30 is used for interacting with the PRU's output pins and R31 is used for reading inputs and triggering interrupts by writing to it.
+Both PRUs also share 3 registers banks, also called scratchpads, which are banks containing 30 additional registers (**TODO: 30 or 32 ?**).
+Registers can be transferred between the banks and each PRU in one cycle by using specialized assembly instructions.
+Furthermore, one PRU can also access the register of the other PRU.

 The PRUs are designed to be as time-deterministic as possible.
 That is, pretty much all instructions will execute in a constant number of cycles (usually 1, therefore in  5 ns at the 200 MHz clock rate) except for the memory instructions which may vary in execution time.

 The PRUSS also contains an interrupt controller which allows the PRU to send receive interrupts to and from the ARM CPU.
 It can be configured either from the PRUs themselves by changing the values of the configuration registers, or from the ARM CPU using the API provided by the PRUSSDRV driver (more information on that below).